-Caroline Jacobson, Florida Virtual School 2016 Teacher of the Year, has been with FLVS since 2011 as both a Spanish instructor and curriculum writer.
+Caroline Lyles, FLVS 2016 Teacher of the Year, has been with FLVS since 2011 as both a Spanish instructor and curriculum writer.
 She has dual Master’s degrees in Spanish and Education with an emphasis in Curriculum and Instruction.
 A passionate believer in life-long learning, she has been instrumental in creating and designing Spanish courses at FLVS.
-In her spare time, she enjoys exploring historical sites and kayaking with her husband and daughters.
+In her spare time, she enjoys exploring historical sites and kayaking with her family.

 Darcey Addo is a National Board Certified teacher who has been teaching at FLVS since 2009.
 She has a Master’s degree in Teacher Leadership and Urban Education and is currently pursuing a PhD in Leadership, Policy and Change in Education.
 Darcey is an Examiner for the Florida Sterling Council and has a keen interest in process and performance improvement.
 In her local community, she serves as an adult member of the Youth Advisory Board to the Mayor, helping students get involved in local government and community activism.

-Elise Harris, Florida Virtual School 2015 Teacher of the Year, has been teaching in Florida for ten years and joined FLVS in 2008.
+Elise Harris, FLVS 2015 Teacher of the Year, joined FLVS in 2008.
 As a middle school Social Studies teacher, she enjoys creating innovative and unconventional opportunities for student success and believes firmly that every student deserves the right to learn in their own way.

-Jeanne Giardino-Zanegood, FLVS Parenting Skills instructor, has a true passion for all things literacy.
+Dr. Jeanne Giardino, FLVS instructor, has a true passion for all things literacy.
 She enjoys the collaborative process in promoting reading in all aspects of virtual education.
 Having held a variety of positions with FLVS since 2006, she brings a global perspective to her current position.
 After 20 years in the field of education, she maintains a wealth of literacy knowledge and enthusiasm for student success.

-Mary Mitchell, Senior Manager of Professional Development, oversees professional learning for the FLVS staff.
-A National Board Certified Teacher, she has received numerous recognitions including Teacher of the Year for FLVS, the United States Distance Learning Association, and Discovery Middle School in Orange County, FL.
+Mary Mitchell is an instructor who has held several positions at FLVS over the years.
+A National Board Certified Teacher, she has been recognized as a Teacher of the Year for FLVS, the United States Distance Learning Association, and Discovery Middle School in Orange County, FL.
 She has written articles on topics ranging from computer image processing to teacher training for the online classroom.